jguadagno/jguadagno.github.io/_posts/2021-03-27-creating-a-search-suggestion-widget-using-azur-maps-search-service-and-kendoui-autocomplete..md

 ## Wrap Up

-In about 100 lines of *our* code, we were able to use the Kendo UI Autocomplete control along with the Azure Maps Search service to build an address/point of interest search component.
+In about 100 lines of *our* code, we were able to use the Kendo UI Autocomplete control and the Azure Maps Search service to build an address/point of interest search component.

 ## Completed Code

 The completed code for this post, less the `azurekey.js` file, can be found at [https://github.com/jguadagno/kendo-autocomplete-azure-maps-search](https://github.com/jguadagno/kendo-autocomplete-azure-maps-search)

+## Video

+You can watch one of the sessions of `[Coding with JoeG](https://twitch.tv/jguadagno)' where I demonstrated this.

+{% include video id="cmpzZQa76rs" provider="youtube" %}

 ## References